| | Are you thinking of starting up a

 asking for an NDA to merely discuss your idea, keep

-- You should be pretty open to sending out your
+your day job because you're clueless.
+You should be pretty open to sending out your

 executive summary and PowerPoint presentation to